Datsun truck: Nissan D21

 Five-speed, including overdrive, manual transmissions were the most common, but an automatic transmission was an available option.
 Both rear-wheel-drive (4x2) and four-wheel-drive (4x4) versions were made in quantity.
 A limited slip differential was standard on the top 'SE' trim variants.

 Major options included air conditioning, larger wheels/tires, sliding rear window, stereo, and rear bumper.
 There were several trims available including base, XE, and top-of-the-line SE.
 The XE could be ordered with a 'value package' starting in 1994 which included air conditioning, power mirrors, alloy wheels, and chrome on body trim such as the mirrors and bumpers.
 The SE was better equipped and could be ordered with the "sport power package" with sunroof, power windows, locks, and mirrors, air conditioning and special 15x8 inch "Robot" alloy wheels.

 In 1992, Nissan had a crossover year in which the 1993 model year (mid-1992 to mid-1993 calendar year) had the dashboard of the 1986½–1992 model years with a slightly refreshed body appearance as well as some small interior changes and a revised instrument panel.
-In a first for the auto industry, this model used the new R134A air conditioning refrigerant.
+This model used the new R-134a air conditioning refrigerant.

 In 1993, for the 1994 model year in North America, the D21 received its last major refresh which would last through 1997.
 Changes were a new ergonomic dashboard and much improved interior.

 1995 was the first model year to comply with the new US Department of Transportation "high mount brake light" regulation requiring all trucks to have a brake light in the center of the rear at the top of the cab, though a temporary light had been added to the 1994 models.